 In Israel, Biden says it appears "the other team" is to blame for Gaza hospital explosion

 Hamas has blamed Israel, while Israel has vehemently denied any involvement and says a rocket misfire from the group Islamic Jihad is to blame.
 Exactly what did happen has not been independently verified.
-Officials in the Hamas-run territory say the massive blast killed hundreds of people, but no death toll has been verified.
+Officials in the Hamas-run territory say the massive blast killed hundreds of people, but no death toll has been verified, and emerging images of the hospital in daylight suggest it was not leveled.

 "I'm deeply saddened and outraged by the explosion at the hospital in Gaza yesterday and based on what I've seen, it appears as though it was done by the other team, not you," Mr. Biden said to Netanyahu and reporters in Tel Aviv.
 "But there's a lot of people out there who are not sure.
 So — we've got to overcome a lot of things."